Presidency: PDP reps, SANs warn Jonathan, group threatens suit

 Ngige said, “I have not looked at the amendment to confirm what Falana said but I believe that he may be right because there was an amendment that was done when Buhari came into power.
 The amendment affected the eligibility of any person who has completed the tenure of another person.
 That person is deemed to have done his tenure.”

-Ngige further said that morally it was wrong for Jonathan to contest the Presidency as it would only lead him to further ridicule.
+Ngige further said that morally it was wrong for Jonathan to contest the presidency as it would only lead him to further ridicule.

 Attempts to get a response from Jonathan’s Spokesman, Ikechukwu Eze, proved abortive as his phone indicated that it was switched off.